storj/docs/app/learn/concepts/access/access-revocation/page.md

 docId: k-qsdTq8rYcpbfhWIFLeR
 redirects:
   - /dcs/concepts/access/access-revocation
+metadata:
+  title: Revoking Client-Side Delegated Authorization
+  description:
+    Describes how to revoke client-side delegated authorization using hierarchically deterministic API keys on Storj, either by deleting a primary Access Grant or adding it to the Revocation service.
 ---

 Storj DCS provides an easy way to revoke client-side delegated authorization with hierarchically deterministic API keys